@rust-timer commands@rust-timer supports several commands, the most common (and simple) being

 @rust-timer queue.
 This command is usually invoked as @bors try @rust-timer

-and if it succeeds will then queue a perf run.
+then queue a perf run.

 @rust-timer queue has a few extra options that can be useful: